 What types of treatment can it cover?

 Unlike insurance, healthcare financing is available for nearly all medical treatments.
 You can use it to cover everything from bariatric surgery to buying a hearing aid when your insurance coverage falls short.
 Even to pay for what insurance companies consider elective procedures, like cosmetic surgery or LASIK eye surgery.

-You can also finance other costs your policy leaves behind, like that $2,000 ambulance ride or prescriptions for expensive medication.
+You can also finance other costs your policy leaves behind, like that $2,000 ambulance ride or prescriptions for expensive medications.